Traneptora/grimoire/_posts/2015-07-30-mass-suggestion.markdown

 Each target must make a Wisdom saving throw.
 On a failed save, it pursues the course of action you described to the best of its ability.
 The suggested course of action can continue for the entire duration.
 If the suggested activity can be completed in a shorter time, the spell ends when the subject finishes what it was asked to do.

 You can also specify conditions that will trigger a special activity during the duration.
 For example, you might suggest that a group of soldiers give all their money to the first beggar they meet.
-If the condition isn't met before the spell ends, the activity isn’t performed.
+If the condition isn't met before the spell ends, the activity isn't performed.

 If you or any of your companions damage a creature affected by this spell, the spell ends for that creature.